 For a more comprehensive test, run the ImageMagick validation suite.
-Ghostscript is a prerequisite, otherwise the EPS, PS, and PDF tests will fail.
+Ghostscript and Freetype are prerequisites, otherwise expect the EPS, PS, PDF and text annotations tests to fail.

 Congratulations, you have a working ImageMagick distribution and you are ready to use ImageMagick to convert, compose, or edit your images or perhaps you'll want to use one of the Application Program Interfaces for C, C++, Perl, and others.

 The above instructions will satisfy a great number of ImageMagick users, but we suspect a few will have additional questions or problems to consider.
 For example, what does one do if ImageMagick fails to configure or compile?
 Or what if you don't have administrator privileges and what if you don't want to install ImageMagick in the default